Rakshit Shetty Officially Announces His Engagement To Rashmika Mandanna

 Today was a pleasant surprise for Sandalwood fans as Rashmika Mandanna opened up about her relationship with Rakshit Shetty.
 Despite having strongly denied to all the rumours till date, today, 6th June, the couple have made it official that they will be getting engaged.

 Sandalwood's most eligible bachelor, Simple Star Rakshit Shetty is all set to enter the wedlock with Rashmika Mandanna.
-The coupledecided to announce it today, on Rakshit's 34th birthday.
+The couple decided to announce it today, on Rakshit's 34th birthday.

 Rakshit Shetty had previously asked the audience to wait patiently for an official announcement.
 Today, they seem to have given a befitting answer to all sort of questions that were floating around the S-town.